djalbat/reaction-with-style/README.md

   );
 }
 ```
-This situation arise when using placeholder class names, see below.
+This situation occasionally arises when using placeholder class names, see below.

 ## Class components with style and class inheritance